Shell Scripts

 </property>

-The user can use either a PersistentVolume or HDFS/S3 to store transient data.
-For using a PersistentVoume, follow the instruction in 1.
+The user can use either a PersistentVolume or HDFS/S3 to store transient data (e.g., results of running queries to be passed from ContainerWorkers to HiveServer2).
+To use a PersistentVolume, follow the instruction in 1.
 Creating and mounting PersistentVolume.
-For using HDFS/S3, follow the instruction in 2.
+To use HDFS/S3, follow the instruction in 2.
 Using HDFS/S3.

 1. Creating and mounting PersistentVolume